To get the most out of your Wall Sticker Company products, please follow these care instructions.

 For wallpapers and murals, you’ll need two pairs of hands: one to peel from the bottom, and the other to remove from the top of the wall, to avoid the panel touching the floor.

-If the decals are large sized, they can then we moved and re-stuck to another wall easily.
+If the decals are large sized, they can be moved and re-stuck to another wall easily.

-However if your decals are very intricate and had a layer over the top, moving them to another wall will take more time to place them, or may not be possible at all.
+However if your decals are very intricate and had an opaque layer over the top, moving them to another wall will take more time, or may not be possible at all.
 You can try using masking tape by creating a brace around and over the design.

-- Then lay several strips over the design, in horizontal strips at least 8cm apart.
-Make sure that these strips all cross over across the design and cross over the pieces you laid first.
+- Then lay several strips over the design, in horizontal rows at least 8cm apart.
+Make sure that these strips all cross over across the design and meet or go further than the outlining pieces.

 - Rub the masking tape over the design so it sticks properly.